milosgajdos/gocv-playground/04_Geometric_Transformations/README.md

 ## Arbitrary rotations

-If you want to do more interesting rotations than just by 90 degrees you will have to perform [affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) using the aforementioned transformation matrix.
-Luckily, you don't have to construct the matrix manually as `gocv` provides a convenient helper function called `GetRotationMatrix2D` which creates and returns the matrix to us.
+If you want to do more interesting rotations than just by 90 degrees you will have to perform [affine transformation](https://en.wikipedia.org/wiki/Affine_transformation) on the image using the aforementioned transformation matrix.
+Luckily, you don't normally have to construct the matrix manually as `gocv` provides convenient helper functions to do this.

+For the purpose of roattion image transformation we can use `gocv.GetRotationMatrix2D()` function which creates and returns the transformation matrix to us.
 So let's have a look how we can perform the same rotation we did earlier i.e. by 90 degrees.

+Once we have the rotation transformation matrix, we can use `gocv.WarpAffine()` function to do the heavy lifting for us.
+There is also `WarpAffineWithParams()` function which provides more parameters to control the transformation such border type around the transformed image or the interpolation type (by default it's set to `InterpolationLinear`).

 A naive approach would look something like this (I will explain, later on why this approach is naive):